-Then, whenever we insert a guard (of which we might add $O(n)$), we need to shoot up to $O(n)$ rays, see Figure~\ref{fig:nr-rays}, which altogether costs $O(n^2 \log n)$.
-Similarly, for each of the intersection points $r_e$, we need to shoot a ray through $v_{m_e}$.
+Then, whenever we insert a guard (of which we might add $O(n)$), we need to shoot up to $O(n)$ rays through terrain vertices to the right of this guard, see Figure~\ref{fig:nr-rays}, which altogether costs $O(n^2 \log n)$ time \cite{hershberger1995pedestrian}.
+Let the set of these rays be denoted by $R_i$ for guard $g_i$.
+The rays may split an edge (that is, the placement of guard $g_i$ resulted in an open interval of an edge $e'\subset e$ not yet being guarded).
+Let the intersection point of an edge $e$ and a ray from $R_i$ be denoted by $r_e$, it defines the right point of $e'$.
+For each of the intersection points $r_e$, we identify the mark point $m_{e'}$ to the right of $r_e$ and we need to shoot a ray $\ell_{e'}$ from $r_e$ through $v_{m_e'}$ (the terrain vertex we stored with the mark point $m_{e'}$) to compute the new closing point.
+That is, the intersection point of $\ell_{e'}$ and $\mathcal{A}$ defines our new closing point $p_{e'}^c$.
 This gives a total runtime of $O(n^2 \log n)$.